Recreation Area Janitorial Services, North Springfield Lake, Springfield, VT

 Description

-The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting bids for janitorial services at the Stoughton Pond Recreation Area located at North Springfield Lake in Springfield, Vermont.
-The contract requires the provision of all necessary equipment, materials, labor, and transportation to maintain cleanliness and hygiene standards, including tasks such as cleaning comfort stations, picnic areas, and litter pick-up, primarily from Memorial Day to Labor Day.
-This procurement is set aside for small businesses under the NAICS code 561720, with a size standard of $22 million, emphasizing the federal government's commitment to maintaining public recreational spaces.
-Interested vendors must submit their quotes by April 24, 2025, at 2:00 PM Eastern Time, and must have an active registration in SAM.gov to be considered; for further inquiries, contact Jennifer M. Samela at jennifer.m.samela@usace.army.mil or call 978-318-8324.
+The Department of Defense, through the U.S. Army Corps of Engineers, is seeking qualified small business vendors to provide janitorial services at the Stoughton Pond Recreation Area, located at North Springfield Lake in Springfield, Vermont.
+The scope of work includes comprehensive cleaning tasks such as maintaining restrooms, picnic areas, and litter pick-up, primarily during the recreation season from Memorial Day to Labor Day, with options for extended service years.
+This procurement is crucial for ensuring a clean and safe environment for visitors, reflecting the federal government's commitment to maintaining public recreational spaces.
+Interested vendors must have an active registration in SAM.gov and submit their bids by April 25, 2025, at 2:00 PM Eastern Time; for further inquiries, they can contact Jennifer M. Samela at jennifer.m.samela@usace.army.mil or by phone at 978-318-8324.

 Point(s) of Contact